JulianKarrer/kishte/README.md

 1. Attach the potentiometers to the enclosure

-In my case, this was a case of drilling holes of matching sizes into the acrylic box (drill on high speeds with little pressure for acrylic!).
+In my case, this meant drilling holes of matching sizes into the acrylic box (drill on high speeds with little pressure for acrylic!).
 The potentiometers could then be fixed to the holes by tightening a hex nut on the opposite side of the enclosure.

 2. Create the button matrix

 The button matrix is shown in the schematic.
 Just look up which pins of your buttons to use and wire them up as shown, using solder to make connections.
 As mentioned before, LEDs may be replaced with normal diodes but the current drawn by the LEDs doesn't matter much in terms of power consumption because the buttons are typically only pressed for short durations and the current drawn even if multiple buttons are pressed is less than the ESP32 can comfortably provide.

 This schematic actually uses an inefficient layout, a 3x3 Matrix is more GPIO-pin efficient in comparison.
-However, for spatial and practical reasons 8 buttons were all i cared about for this project.
+However, for spatial and practical reasons 8 buttons were all I cared about for this project.
 Feel free to read up [guides](https://learn.sparkfun.com/tutorials/button-pad-hookup-guide/all) on how button matrices can reduce the amount of GPIO pins used and adjust the design to your needs.

 Use female jumper wire connectors for the connection to the pins of the ESP32 to make the setup more easily rewireable.

 3. Attach the buttons to the enclosure

-In my case, the buttons were small but long tactile buttons that i could solder to a piece of perfboard, stick the tips of the buttons through holes in the enclosure from the inside and then glue the perfboard to the enclosure via a plastic spacer.
+In my case, the buttons were small but long tactile buttons that i could solder to a piece of perfboard, stick the tips of the buttons through holes in the enclosure from the inside and then glue the perfboard to the enclosure with a plastic spacer.

 It took a couple hours of applying pressure with a screw clamp and waiting for the glue to dry before it became robust enough to push the buttons without risking the perfboard falling off on the inside.